mactul/powermake/README.md

 This is the directory in which all .o (or equivalent) will be stored.

+> [!TIP]
-- **It's not recommended to set this in the json file, the automatic path generation should do a better job, ensuring that debug/release, windows/Linux, or x86/x64 doesn't have any conflict.**
+> It's not recommended to set this in the json file, the automatic path generation should do a better job, ensuring that debug/release, windows/Linux, or x86/x64 doesn't have any conflict.

 ##### lib_build_directory

 This is the directory in which all .a, .so, .lib, .dll, etc... will be stored.

+> [!TIP]
-- **It's not recommended to set this in the json file, the automatic path generation should do a better job, ensuring that debug/release, windows/Linux, or x86/x64 doesn't have any conflict.**
+> It's not recommended to set this in the json file, the automatic path generation should do a better job, ensuring that debug/release, windows/Linux, or x86/x64 doesn't have any conflict.

 ##### exe_build_directory

 This is the directory in which the linked executable will be stored.

+> [!TIP]
-- **It's not recommended to set this in the json file, the automatic path generation should do a better job, ensuring that debug/release, windows/Linux, or x86/x64 doesn't have any conflict.**
+> It's not recommended to set this in the json file, the automatic path generation should do a better job, ensuring that debug/release, windows/Linux, or x86/x64 doesn't have any conflict.

 ##### defines